Project Raahat

 Project Raahat is an initiative of Enactus Shaheed Sukhdev College of Business Studies and was started on 29 December 2015 in collaboration with Delhi Urban Shelter Improvement Board, Government of National Capital Territory of Delhi, India.
 Under Project Raahat, the management of Community Toilet Complexes (CTCs) is undertaken by the students, including aspects relating to operational management, aesthetic modification and sensitisation activities.

 The project was opened at toilets in Sultanpuri and Kirti Nagar.

 Need

 Open defecation is the practice of people defecating outside and not into a designated toilet.
 The term is widely used in literature about water, sanitation, and hygiene issues in developing countries.
-Open defecation causes public health problems in areas where people defecate in fields, urban parks, rivers, and open trenches in close proximity to the living space of others.
+Open defecation causes public health problems in areas where people defecate in fields, urban parks, rivers, and open trenches, near the living space of others.

 Raahat Model

 The Raahat Model is carried out in phases.